 "Reading makes me explore new vocabulary."

 Engaging teaching, high quality texts, KUNCU strategies and the RWI scheme are key tools that are used to support the teaching of reading at Aspin.
-Children in EYFS/KS1 are taught RWI phonics and reading daily.
-EYFS/KS1 children are encouraged to take their love of reading home with appropriate bookbag books and storybooks that they have read in school as well as a reading-for-pleasure book that they can select themselves from our school library.
+EYFS/KS1 children are encouraged to take their love of reading home with appropriate bookbag books and RWI storybooks that they have read in school as well as a reading for sharing book that they can select themselves from our school library.
 When children are competent with their accuracy and fluency, they progress from decodable books to free choice reading from class library selections or our main libraries.

-The “Fab Five” books (books that are chosen and read repeatedly so that the children become familiar with the stories) are used in EYFS and KS1.
-We use floor books to document new vocabulary as well as evidence our VIPERS work.
-Individual reading turns continue throughout school.
+The “Fab Five” books (books that are chosen and read repeatedly so that the children become familiar) are used in EYFS and Year 1.
+We use floor books to document new vocabulary as well as to evidence our VIPERS work.
+Individual reading to an adult continues throughout school.
 From Year 2, reading is also taught using Cracking Comprehension and Head Start.
 Years 3 to Year 6 work on a specific domain in their reading lessons as well as answering VIPERS questions on an unseen text once a week.
-Children are encouraged to work collaboratively at times, using talk partners to help further their thinking and develop skills for working with different people.

 "Reading gives me ideas and introduces me to new things.
 It gives you ways of thinking."

-Children will make good progress every year from their own starting points.
-By the end of Year 6 children should be able to read accurately and fluently.
-Our children will use varied vocabulary (tier two) across a range of disciplines and will be able to confidently answer a range of comprehension questions around a text.
+Children will make good progress every year from their own starting points with many children achieving above the national average gradea.
+Our children will use varied vocabulary (tier two) across a range of disciplines and will be able to confidently answer comprehension questions about a text.
 We hope that our children will learn to love reading and carry this skill into future life.